Group taxation is not permitted under the Indian tax law.

 The multiple year data can only be used if the most appropriate method selected of benchmarking purposes is either transactional net margin method, resale price method, or cost plus method.
 Further, multiple year data entails use of data for the year under consideration (current year) and data for up to two preceding financial years.
 Data for the current year is compulsorily to be considered.
 If the data for the current year is available and is not comparable on account of either qualitative or quantile reasons, the comparable cannot be considered.

-The Government has introduced three-layered transfer pricing documentation requirements in line with the international standard as per the BEPS Action Plan 13.
-Taxpayers will now be required to prepare a master file, local file and country-by-country reporting (CbCR).
-The new regime will be applicable from financial year 2016-17.
-The CBDT has notified the final rules for maintaining and furnishing of Transfer Pricing documentation in the master file and CbCR.
+The government has introduced three-layered transfer pricing documentation requirements in line with the international standard as per the BEPS Action Plan 13.
+Taxpayers will now be required to prepare a master file, local file, and CbC report.
+The new regime will be applicable from financial year 2016/17.
+The CBDT has notified the final rules for maintaining and furnishing of transfer pricing documentation in the master file and CbC report.

-As per the Rules, the master file shall be applicable to every Indian taxpayer (called as a constituent entity – CE) part of an international group (whether inbound or outbound) having an annual consolidated turnover of over INR 5 billion (USD 76 million) in the preceding accounting year of the parent company and meeting certain other thresholds of the quantum of aggregate value of international transactions.
+As per the rules, the master file shall be applicable to every Indian taxpayer (called as a constituent entity or CE) part of an international group (whether inbound or outbound) having an annual consolidated turnover of over INR 5 billion in the preceding accounting year of the parent company and meeting certain other thresholds of the quantum of aggregate value of international transactions.
 Again, the Indian taxpayer will have to furnish the master file with the specified tax authority.
 For Indian subsidiaries with parent companies resident outside India, the master file will have to be furnished even if it is filed by the parent entity in its home country or by a designated entity in its home country.
-The documentation prescribed by the Rules in respect of the master file is largely in line with OECD’s final BEPS Action Plan 13 report, however, there are certain additional information requirements like the description of the functions, assets and risks (FAR) analysis of all CEs within the Group that contribute at least 10 percent of revenues or assets or profits of the group; detailed description of the financial arrangements of the group, including the names and address of the top 10 unrelated lenders; and a list of all entities of the international group engaged in development and management of intangible property along with their addresses.
+The documentation prescribed by the rules in respect of the master file is largely in line with OECD’s final BEPS Action Plan 13 report; however, there are certain additional information requirements, like the description of the functions, assets, and risks (FAR) analysis of all CEs within the group that contribute at least 10% of revenues or assets or profits of the group; detailed description of the financial arrangements of the group, including the names and address of the top ten unrelated lenders; and a list of all entities of the international group engaged in development and management of intangible property, along with their addresses.

-The CbCR will be applicable only for taxpayers having an annual consolidated group turnover of over INR 55 billion (USD 850 million) in the preceding accounting year of the parent company.
-A parent entity of an outbound international group, resident in India, will have to file the CbCR with the specified tax authority.
-For Indian subsidiaries with parent companies resident outside India, the CbCR will ordinarily be filed by the parent entity in its home country or by a designated entity in its home country.
-The Indian tax authorities will access the CbCR through mutual exchange of information agreements with such country, failing which the Indian subsidiary will be required to furnish the report.
+The CbC report will be applicable only for taxpayers having an annual consolidated group turnover of over INR 55 billion in the preceding accounting year of the parent company.
+A parent entity of an outbound international group, resident in India, will have to file the CbC report with the specified tax authority.
+For Indian subsidiaries with parent companies resident outside India, the CbC report will ordinarily be filed by the parent entity in its home country or by a designated entity in its home country.
+The Indian tax authorities will access the CbC report through mutual exchange of information agreements with such country, failing which the Indian subsidiary will be required to furnish the report.

-In case there are multiple entities of the same international group resident in India, one of the entities will have to be identified as the designated entity for filing the master file as well as for other communication in respect of the master file and the CbCR.
-Further, the Rules have prescribed various Forms for intimations to be filed with the specified tax authority and filing of the master file and CbCR with the specified tax authority at various dates.
-For financial year 2016-17, the due dates for filing of the various intimations as well as for filing the master file and CbCR have been extended and are now with reference to 31 March, 2018 (which is also the due date for filing the master file and CbCR).
-For financial year 2017-18 onwards, the due date for filing the master file and CbCR is the specified due date for filing the annual tax returns (which as of now is 30 November, 2018).
+In case there are multiple entities of the same international group resident in India, one of the entities will have to be identified as the designated entity for filing the master file as well as for other communication in respect of the master file and the CbC report.
+Further, the rules have prescribed various forms for intimations to be filed with the specified tax authority and filing of the master file and CbC report with the specified tax authority at various dates.
+For financial year 2016/17, the due dates for filing of the various intimations as well as for filing the master file and CbC report have been extended and are now with reference to 31 March 2018 (which is also the due date for filing the master file and CbC report).
+For financial year 2017/18 onwards, the due date for filing the master file and CbC report is the specified due date for filing the annual tax returns (which as of now is 30 November 2018).